Dr Jessica Liu

 Liverpool School of Art and Design

-She is a certified Forensic Anthropologists level III, fellow of the Royal Anthropological Institute; a member of the British Association for Forensic Anthropology (BAFA); and a member of the Hong Kong Forensic Science Society.
-She is also an Associate Fellow of the Higher Education Academy, and holds a Postgraduate Certificate in Learning & Teaching in Higher Education Continuing Professional Development.
+She is a certified Forensic Anthropologists level II, fellow of the Royal Anthropological Institute; a member of the British Association for Forensic Anthropology (BAFA); and a member of the Hong Kong Forensic Science Society.
+She is also a Fellow of the Higher Education Academy (FHEA), and holds a Postgraduate Certificate in Learning & Teaching in Higher Education Continuing Professional Development.

 She has presented in the field of facial anthropology at various symposia, both nationally and internationally.
 As a researcher within Face Lab, she continues to be involved in facial depictions from skeletal remains for both archaeological and forensic identification purposes.